the-scream_westmountmag

 Reactions to stress

 We have two instinctive reactions that make up our stress response.
-These are the “fight or flight” response, and the General Adaptation Syndrome (GAS).
+These are the “fight or flight” response and the General Adaptation Syndrome (GAS).
 Both of these reactions can happen at the same time.

 Fight or flight

 Walter Cannon identified the “fight or flight” response as early as 1932.
-It’s a basic, short-term survival response, which is triggered when we experience a shock, or when we see something that we perceive as a threat.
-Our brains then release stress hormones that prepare the body to either ‘fly’ from the threat, or ‘fight’ it.
+It’s a basic, short-term survival response, which is triggered when we experience a shock or when we see something that we perceive as a threat.
+Our brains then release stress hormones that prepare the body to either ‘fly’ from the danger, or ‘fight’ it.
 This energizes us, but it also makes us excitable, anxious, and irritable.

 The problem with the fight or flight response is that, although it helps us deal with life-threatening events, we can also experience it in everyday situations – for example, when we have to work to short deadlines, when we speak in public, or when we experience conflict with others.
 In these types of situations, a calm, rational, controlled, and socially sensitive approach is often more appropriate.